eaobservatory/hedwig/doc/user/member.rst

 Editing the List of Members
 ---------------------------

-You an also use the "Edit members" link on the proposal page to edit the existing members of a proposal (including yourself).
+You can also use the "Edit members" link on the proposal page to edit the existing members of a proposal (including yourself).
 You will need to use this page to designate someone else as the PI, or to mark yourself as a potential observer for the project.